African Digitisation Project

 The Museum in Auckland could not be accessed at the time.
 Similarly, photos of the objects in the National Galley of Australia in Canberra could not be taken, as they’d already been photographed.

 There are about 6,000 35-mm colour transparencies; some objects boast multiple images.
 Objects were photographed against a uniform background, either matte white or light blue, and a scale accompanies most photos.
-Dr Barry Craig (SA Museum and AFSAAP Member) is willing to have these photographs and dataset archived at the South Australian Museum, in order to provide the space and equipment for scanning, and has plans to manage the project.
+Dr Barry Craig (formerly SA Museum and AFSAAP Member) has been managing this project.

 Stage 1: Digitise the colour transparencies by scanning them at a high resolution, with each image given an ID code for the institution in which it is housed, and its registration number.